fma2/pcp-intro-web-development-2016/assignments/homework-week2.md

 #####Create a page using a grid

 You are going to recreate the page [here](https://drive.google.com/file/d/0B1MYP7sU_C0vZkxCOGxSSVBZcXc/view) using the grid based CSS framework we created.
+The focus of this assignment is to use the grid framework; if your time is limited, don't worry as much about colors and details not mentioned in the directions below.

 - Set up your project
 	- Use the Command Line to create a directory called grid-portfolio
 	- In the directory, create an index.html file, and a styles.css file

 - Link your html and CSS files
 	- In your index.html file, add the code:  `<h1> Framework Demo </h1>`
 	- In your styles.css file, add CSS to make all text on the page blue
 	- Open index.html in your browser, and verify the text in blue

 - Set up default content
 	- Get the html content of the page by copying/pasting the HTML from here: http://jsbin.com/nutoka/2/edit.
 A few things to notice: